 PCE and breastfeeding:

 PCE can enter breast milk.
 PCE has not been well studied during breastfeeding.
-The Centers for Disease Control and Prevention (CDC) report that for most people, the benefits of breastfeeding would outweigh possible concerns with exposure to environmental chemicals in general.
+The Centers for Disease Control and Prevention (CDC) report that for most women, the benefits of breastfeeding would outweigh possible concerns with exposure to environmental chemicals in general.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

 If a man works around PCE, could it affect his fertility or increase the chance of birth defects?